 Linux SMTP Server

-SMTP (Simple Mail Transfer Protocol) defines how a mail is sent from one host to another, it does not define how the mail should be stored or how it is displayed, and it is also system independent, which means the sender and receiver could have different operating systems.
+SMTP defines how a mail is sent from one host to another, it is also system independent, which means the sender and receiver can have different operating systems.

 SMTP requires only that a server is able to send straight ASCII text to another server, and this is done by connecting to the server on port 25 which is the standard SMTP port.

-Sendmail is a popular open source mail server implementation used by many Linux distros, but it has a little complex design and less secured.
+Sendmail is a famous and free mail server, but it has a little complex design and less secure.

 The Postfix took mail server implementation one step further, it was developed with security in mind.